I have only ever wanted seven jobs in my life:

 - My first loves were hockey and the St. Louis Blues.
 I started playing hockey when I was four, first street and roller hockey, then ice hockey in school.
 (I still play.)
 Back then I was a goalie.
 I loved the idea of being the last line of defense, the one most responsible for winning and losing.
 I studied Grant Fuhr on TV, and once took my grandma to wait in line at a Sports Authority to meet him (so she could get an autograph for me too).
 I copied his moves on TV and in the mirror so much that I wore my glove on the left side.

-- When I was seven, I remember crying because I read in a book that astronauts had to have perfect vision.
-(I already had -5.00 prescription lenses.)
-My mom took me to a book signing for Astronaut Mike Mullane.
+- When I was seven, I really wanted to be an astronaut.
+Then one day, I read in a book that astronauts had to have perfect vision.
+I cried and cried and thought my dream was over (I already had a -5 prescription at 7 years old.)
+But then my mom took me to a book signing for Astronaut Mike Mullane.
 I got his book signed (I still have it) and asked him if I could still be an astronaut.
 He said I could do it – there’s laser surgery.
 But that I’d have to be great at math to be an astronaut.
 So I made it my mission to learn math as fast as possible, even reading my babysister’s calculus textbook for hours.

 - I watched my immigrant father run small businesses my whole life, starting with a one-employee testing lab in 1990, to 10+ labs, 500+ employees, and $100M+ value by 2008.
 After bootstrapping for a decade, he had gotten $24M in loans in the 2000s to finance seven acquisitions.
 In the 2008 Recession, Bank of America essentially foreclosed all of his businesses and liquidated them for ~$25M, leaving him less than $1M to start a new business.
 My dad and I talked extensively through this process, and when I graduated in May 2010, we immediately started working on a new testing lab.
 Avomeen launched in November 2010 with us as the two employees.
 It’s now nearing 100 employees and was acquired for $30M+ in 2016.